It’s easy to copy and paste a template and then hit send — we see it all the time, and you’ve probably received a few pitches yourself today.

 One suggestion to get this done is to tie it into your content development team, who might have more bandwidth to start this communication and/or clarify on any of the story points a reporter might want.
 If your outreach team is forever on another project, they might have difficulty finding the time executing on this concept.

-8. Overcoming Negative Responses
+8. Handle Negative Responses in a Constructive Way

 Sometimes, you get a negative response to your pitch, but the thing about getting a no that many might not realize is that no is a solid response – it’s a sign of respect from the other person (most of the time) that gives you the opportunity to continue the conversation, build a relationship, and overcome that first rebuttal to possibly capture more coverage.